strangetom/ingredient-parser/docs/source/guide/training.rst

 Tuning
 ^^^^^^

-pycrfsuite offers a few different algorithms for training the model, each of which has a number of hyperparameters that can be used to tune its performance.
-The selection of the best algorithm and optimal hyperparameters involves iterating over the algorithms and their hyperparamters and evaluating the trade-offs between model size, model accuracy and training time.
+pycrfsuite offers a few different algorithms for training the model, each of which has a number of hyper-parameters that can be used to tune its performance.
+The selection of the best algorithm and optimal hyper-parameters involves iterating over the algorithms and their hyper-parameters and evaluating the trade-offs between model size, model accuracy and training time.

-To run a grid search over a number of different algorithms and hyperparameters for each one, the ``gridsearch`` subcommand of ``train.py`` can be used.
+To run a grid search over a number of different algorithms and hyper-parameters for each one, the ``gridsearch`` subcommand of ``train.py`` can be used.

 .. code:: bash

     # Show all the options
     $ python train.py gridsearch --help

-    # Train models using the LBFGS and AP algorithms, using default hyperparameters
+    # Train models using the LBFGS and AP algorithms, using default hyper-parameters
     $ python train.py gridseach --database train/data/training.sqlite3 --algos lbfgs ap

     # Train models using the LBFGS algorithm, using all combinations of the specified
-    # hyperparameters and the default values for any not specified
+    # hyper-parameters and the default values for any not specified
     $ python train.py gridseach --database train/data/training.sqlite3 --algos lbfgs --lbfgs-params '{"c1": [0.05, 0.1, 0.5, 1], "c2":[0.1, 0.5, 1, 2]}'

-    # Train models using the LBFGS and AP algorithms, only varying the global hyperparameters
+    # Train models using the LBFGS and AP algorithms, only varying the global hyper-parameters
     # which apply to all models
     $ python train.py gridseach --database train/data/training.sqlite3 --algos lbfgs  ap --global-params '{"feature.minfreq":[0, 1, 5],"feature.possible_transitions":[true, false],"feature.possible_states":[true, false]}'

 When a grid search is performed, the same train/test split of the data is used for every model, so the performances can be directly compared.
 Each model trained is given a random unique name.
 By default, the models are deleted after their performance has been evaluated.
 To keep the models, the ``--keep-models`` option can be used.

-For example, to train models using each of the possible algorithms with their default hyperparameters:
+For example, to train models using each of the possible algorithms with their default hyper-parameters:

 .. code:: bash